jordanlrothwell/readmeGenerator/TEST_README.md

   <h3 align="center">README Generator</h3>

   <p align="center">
-    A simple README generator for your github project.
+    A simple README.md generator for your github projects.
     <br />
     <a href="https://github.com/jordanlrothwell/readmeGenerator"><strong>Jump to the code »</strong></a>
     <br />